Amtrak loosens worker vaccine mandate, will allow testing option to avert service cuts

 “After reviewing our system service plans in light of these changes, we do not anticipate having system-wide service impacts in January,” Flynn said.

 Amtrak last month warned about possible service cuts after the end-of-the-year travel crunch because some workers have not complied with a mandate to be fully vaccinated by Jan.
-4. Amtrak president Stephen Gardner last week noted the possible cuts in a House hearing, where he said the railroad didn’t expect to have enough people to operate all trains.
+4. Amtrak President Stephen Gardner last week noted the possible cuts in a House hearing, during which he said the railroad didn’t expect to have enough people to operate all trains.

 About 5 percent of the railroad’s workforce was facing termination for not showing proof of vaccination by the January deadline.
 The carrier was primarily looking at reductions along its long-distance routes.